 Deity of Fire is an enormous glowing devil that stands on the horizon.
 It causes every week to be The Week of Imp, which means that the population of Imps and/or Familiars are increased by +15 in addition to normal growth.
 External dwellings are not affected by this special week.

 The problem with Inferno's Deity of Fire is that typically grail buildings are built long after the imps, low tier creatures, are useful.
-In fact, it is Necropolis who benefits more from extra imps available to be harvested as skeletons or transformed into one.
 However, the Imps can at least be used for demon farming.

 Soul Prison (Necropolis)